customersure/welcome_cycle/README.md

 # Defining new emails

+Warning: You must specify days for each email, even if it's only one day.
+If you leave days blank or miss it out the email will never be sent.

 # Config options
 1) base_class – The model in your app to query for email recipients (E.g Organisation, Subscription, User, Account)